-- Refrain from using the words 'courageous', 'brave' or 'inspirational' when referring to a blind or vision impaired person. - Just because a person is blind or vision impaired doesn't mean they are also deaf. - People who are blind have mainstream interests too - reading books, playing sport, music, politics, dining and more.
+- Refrain from using the words 'courageous', 'brave' or 'inspirational' when referring to a blind or vision impaired person.
+A blind person can be courageous, brave or inspirational, but not for just doing daily things.
+For example, saving a child from the surf is brave, whether or not someone is blind, but going to work is not inspirational, just because someone is blind. - Just because a person is blind or vision impaired doesn't mean they are also deaf. - People who are blind have mainstream interests too - reading books, playing sport, music, politics, dining and more.
 Aim to include blind people in your reporting on these matters. - Not everyone looks blind some visual conditions are not automatically apparent, and sight loss can be very different. - Not everyone will want to speak about their vision impairment or blindness.